Combining Probes of Large-Scale Structure with CosmoLike: Modeling of Covariances

 \section{Modeling of Covariances}

-We first describe the modeling of covariances for projected power spectra; the expression for computing the COSEBIs covariance from the power spectrum covariance is straightforward, however the actual computation is easily affected by numerical uncertainties.
+In this section we describe the covariance module of \textsc{CosmoLike v1.0} (see Fig. \ref{fi:covflow}).
+We start with explaining the modeling of covariances for projected power spectra; the expression for computing the COSEBIs covariance from the power spectrum covariance is straightforward, however the actual computation is easily affected by numerical uncertainties.
 We outline our method and cross checks at the end of this section.